 Reductive/revealing (decay/erosion): Carving, sawing, splitting and scraping.
 References made to erosion, digging, mining and excavation rather than object/space creation.

-Additive (forming/growth): Pooling, clustering stacking, layering, gluing and constructing accumulate smaller elements into larger forms and groupings.
+Additive (forming/growth): Casting, pooling, clustering stacking, layering, gluing and constructing accumulate smaller elements into larger forms and groupings.

 Drawings based on observed imagery employ both abstract and representational intentions.
 Wood grain tracing or grain filling projects expose the graphic and suggestive imagery contained within the lines of wood.
 Landscape drawings seek to isolate and narrow the gaze of perception to amplify conditions of place, time and space appearance.
 The reduction of visual information, lends itself to abstraction, while also allowing associative visual qualities of shape, texture, gravity, negative space and scale to dominate and inform expression.